-We come across many business forms in today’s world like a partnership, Joint Venture, Limited Liability Partnership (LLP), etc. Here, we shall discuss one of the most seen and adopted forms by many, i.e., Sole Proprietorship.
+We come across many business forms in today’s world, like a partnership, Joint Ventures, Limited Liability Partnership (LLP), etc. Here, we shall discuss one of the most seen and adopted forms by many, i.e., Sole Proprietorship.

 Sole Proprietorship- Meaning